 - Customer Service Support: OnDeck provides contact information for your individual loan specialist and information on contacting the general support department.
 You can email or call their support team directly from the app.

 - Draws on Your Business Line of Credit: OnDeck offers a business line of credit in addition to a short-term loan.
-Once you’re approved for the OnDeck LOC, you can use its mobile app to quickly and easily withdraw funds (shown in the middle picture above).
+Once you’re approved for the OnDeck line of credit, you can use its mobile app to quickly and easily withdraw funds (shown in the middle picture above).

 Kabbage’s Mobile App